 Wholesaling is the process of finding a property seller willing to sell below market value, getting the property under contract, and then selling that contract to a cash buyer for an assignment fee.
 You never own the property.
 You profit from the difference between what the seller agreed to and what the buyer is willing to pay.

-This strategy requires strong negotiation skills, a reliable network of cash buyers, and a solid understanding of local property values.
+This strategy requires strong negotiation skills, a reliable buyer network, and knowledge of local property values.
 It is not passive, and it is not a guaranteed income stream while you are learning.
 But it costs very little to get started beyond marketing expenses and legal fees.

 One important note: wholesaling regulations vary.
-Some states require a real estate licence to assign contracts.
+Some states require a real estate license to assign contracts.
 Others have specific disclosure rules for wholesalers.
 Research your local laws before pursuing this strategy.

 Best for: Beginners with strong communication skills, market knowledge, and the time to prospect deals consistently.